What time is Outlander on More 4?

 What time Outlander series two on TV?

-Outlander series two begins in the UK on More4 at 9pm on Thursday 14th June.
+Outlander series two is on More4 at 9pm on Thursdays in the UK.
 If you aren’t quite caught up, series one is also available for streaming on Amazon Prime Video – as is series three.

 Is there a trailer for season two?